AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 <img src="plots/19.png" alt="Alt Text" width="800" height ="300"/>

 ## 📊 **Key Evaluation Metrics and Their Importance**

-### For Above project we need to consider **Recall (1) and Recall (0)**
-**Why:**
-- Identifying actual defaulters is critical to minimize financial risk.
-- A high recall ensures fewer risky customers are overlooked, preventing losses.
-- Missing true defaulters (false negatives) can lead to serious financial consequences.
+- For Above project we need to consider **Recall (1) as most important metric ** because- Identifying actual defaulters is critical to minimize financial risk.
+A high recall ensures fewer risky customers are overlooked, preventing losses and missing true defaulters (false negatives) can lead to serious financial consequences.
+- **Precision (0) & Recall (0) as next important**  since,It ensures non-defaulters are correctly identified, preventing rejection of good customers.It is mportant for maintaining customer satisfaction and business profitability.
+- High values mean fewer false positives, ensuring reliable lending decisions.

 ---

-### **2. Precision (1)**
-**Why:**
-- Helps in reducing false alarms by ensuring that flagged defaulters are truly at risk.
-- Essential for optimizing intervention strategies and avoiding unnecessary resource allocation.
-- High precision means better targeting of high-risk customers without affecting good ones.

----

-### **3. Accuracy**
+### **Accuracy**
 **Why:**
 - Provides an overall measure of model performance.
 - Useful for comparing models, but should be interpreted cautiously due to class imbalance.